qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 ___

-A common pitfall for new C programmers is that variables may be casted implicitly, for example.
+A common pitfall for new C programmers is that variables may be cast implicitly, for example.

 ```c
 float a = 1 / 10;